-The CA MUST NOT issue Certificates for other FQDNs that end with all the labels of the validated FQDN unless the CA performs a separate validation for that FQDN using an authorized method.
-This method is NOT used for validating Wildcard Domain Names.
+For Certificates issued on or after 2021-12-01, the CA must not issue Certificates for other FQDNs that end with all the labels of the validated FQDN unless the CA performs a separate validation for that FQDN using an authorized method.
+This method is not used for validating Wildcard Domain Names.